lostvikx/blog/posts/world-of-ai.md

 4. Liked videos
 5. Random trending videos in user's location

-The ulimate goal here is not preserve or share knowledge around the world, but a way more simple yet terifying goal.
-Retain user's attention, leading to more watch time thereby increasing their advertising revenue.
+The ulimate goal here is not preserve or share knowledge about the world, but a way more simple yet terifying goal: retain user's attention.
+What this leads to is more watch time and thereby increasing the site's advertising revenue.

+This post is partly inspired by a [YouTube video](https://youtu.be/QEJpZjg8GuA) about how recommendation algorithms are changing how we think.

 ## The Internet